mehrdadzakershahrak/mehrdadzakershahrak.github.io/about.markdown

 ---
 layout: page
-title: About Dr. Mehrdad Zakershahrak
+title: About Mehrdad
 permalink: /about/
 description: "Dr. Mehrdad Zakershahrak is a Lead AI/ML Scientist specializing in Reinforcement Learning, Human-Centered AI, and High-Performance Computing."
 ---

-# About Dr. Mehrdad Zakershahrak
+# About Mehrdad Zakershahrak

 **Current Position**: Lead AI/ML Scientist